benedictsaunders/polyHTS2/README.md

 In fact, there will be a separate monomer SMILES column for each of the unique monomers used to create each polymer.

 It is known that the conformer search is by far the rate limiting step 😎 of the process, sometimes taking several hours for generation of 500 conformers of an AB copolymer with length 8 on 8 threads.
-However, this appears to be limited to repeat units with linkages that are no 180° to eachother, which is to be somewhat expected.
+This issue is especially prevelant for larger monomers, and apperas to be driven by RDKit struggling to embed the monomers properly from SMILES.
+I shall look in to why, and if there is a workaround.

 ## To-do
 - [x] Upload to GitHub